sorenblank/one-weather/README.md

-# My Minimal First Portfolio
+# A minimal Weather App
 A minimalist weather app that provides essential weather information at a glance.
 Get real-time updates on temperature, weather conditions, humidity, and wind speed without distractions.
 Stay informed with simplicity.
 A test project.

 ### To make the contact form work